wilddeer/blog/_posts/en/internet-maintenance/2014-01-27-lets-fix-steam.md

 });
 </script>

-All we meed is one block and a bunch of styles:
+All we need is one block and a bunch of styles:

 {% highlight html cssclass=codewrap %}
 {% include snippets/steam-dlc.htm %}